Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation

-In a few settings, for which the ``change-point'' in the smoothness of $\bayes$ was close to the median of $\bayes d\mu$, we found $\pendim$ among the best procedures with collection Dya2; then, $V$-fold penalization and cross-validation always had a performance very close to $\pendim$.
-Both phenomena lead us to discard all settings for which there were no significant difference to comment.
+In a few settings, for which the ``change-point'' in the smoothness of $\bayes$ was close to the median of $\bayes \mathrm{d}\mu$, we found $\pendim$ among the best procedures with collection Dya2; then, $V$-fold penalization and cross-validation always had a performance very close to $\pendim$.
+Both phenomena lead us to discard all settings for which there were no significant difference to comment. \end{itemize}

-\subsection{Variance as a function of $V$}
+\subsection{Variance as a Function of $V$}